Jinntec/fore-docs/content/getstarted/todo-refined/_index.md

 ### Extending our data model

 Let's add a couple of nodes to our data model to cover our objectives.
+We'll use them later on.

 ```
 <data>